oracle-livelabs/pts/ac-with-ucp/introduction/introduction.md

 *	How to set up ONS & FAN (required for Application Continuity and Transparent Application Continuity ).
 *	How to configure and use database services to make planned maintenance as well as other outages transparent to applications.

-The demo program allows to interrupt a transaction at will and show whether or not it is transparently replayed on a different node of the RAC.
+The demo program allows one to interrupt a transaction at will and show whether or not it is transparently replayed on a different node of the RAC.

 Different database services with or without application continuity can be tested.